b-schoen/inspect_explorer/notes/multiple-time-ordered-objectives.md

 * Choosing the option of deceiving the original user, making tradeoffs _against_ their objective in favor of the user suspected to be succesful in the long term

 **Important Caveats**
-* In all cases when discussing "deception", we mean strictly in the sense of choosing the options defined in [Setup - Scoring - DECEPTION](#deception)
+* In all cases when discussing "deception" / "strategic", we mean strictly in the sense of a consistent pattern in choosing the options defined in [Setup - Scoring - DECEPTION](#deception)
 * All discussion of "rates" refer to rates across variations of our toy example, not implications for rates of similar behavior across a variety of real world contexts
 * We're primarily focused on a single artificial case.
 Although we see the same behavior in our example in [What About In A Realistic Context?](#realistic-context), it is also a single example.